skully880/Website-Portfolio---Samuel-Pattinson/README.md

 Welcome to my Portfolio Website!

 Contained within this code is my learning journey with HTML, CSS, and JavaScript.
-> Aswell as an intro to Git and GitHub
+> This acts as an intro for myself to Git and GitHub

-Enjoy
+> Future versions (branches) will include Bootstrap and JavaScript

+Version 1.0 (current)
+> Branch: main
+> Static HTML/CSS
+> Getting foundational code ready
+> Tidy up codespace (sorting photos)